LaKo: Knowledge-driven Visual Question Answering via Late Knowledge-to-Text Injection: Discussion and future work

 \section{Discussion and future work}

-Sometimes given an image, there is no single correct answer to a question in the real world, but the generation-based approach only gets one answer at a time instead of sorting those potential answers.
-It could be an interesting direction to consider generating multiple answers in future work.
-Zero-shot problem on VQA \cite{DBLP:conf/semweb/0007CGPYC21} based on KG \cite{DBLP:conf/ijcai/ChenG0HPC21,DBLP:journals/corr/abs-2112-10006} also deserves a deeper research to further discuss the trade-off between PLMs and KGs.
-Moreover, we believe that the differentiable KG retriever in VQA field would be practicable with more High-quality knowledge annotations published or more advanced knowledge representation learning methods proposed.
+\begin{itemize} \item Given a ($v$, $q$) pair, sometimes there are several correct answers in real world, but the generation-based approach only gets one answer at a time instead of sorting those potential ones.
+It is an interesting direction to consider generating multiple answers with particular policy, where the trie-based search \cite{cormen2022introduction} strategy could be considered for generative answers' domain constrain over the candidates. \item KG driven zero-shot problem \cite{DBLP:conf/ijcai/ChenG0HPC21,DBLP:journals/corr/abs-2112-10006,DBLP:journals/corr/abs-2106-15047,DBLP:conf/www/GengC0PYYJC21} on VQA also deserves a deeper research to further discuss the trade-off between PLMs and KGs, which requires the model to have better generalization ability toward the real world scenarios. \item we believe that the differentiable KG retriever in VQA field would be practicable in the future with better knowledge representation learning methods and high-quality knowledge annotations published. \end{itemize}